[ UrbanRail.Net ] [ Europe ] [ Americas ] [ Asia ] [ Africa ] [ Oceania ] [ News ] [ Books ] [ Links ]

 Metrostav (Metro construction)

-ROPID (Regionální organizátor pražské integrované dopravy - Tariff union)
+ROPID (Regionální organizátor pražské integrované dopravy - regional fare system)

 Praha Metro and other city transport by Tomáš Rejdal